GOP panel picks Charlotte for its 2020 convention, putting city in national spotlight

 Read More

-But Mayor Vi Lyles, a Democrat, championed the bid.
+But Lyles championed the bid.
 “Charlotte is a place where we value diverse experiences and inclusive dialogue,” she wrote in an Observer column last week.

-Lyles and four City Council members are flying to Austin Thursday afternoon evening, anticipating that they will formally be awarded the 2020 Republican National Convention at a GOP party later that night.
+Lyles and four City Council members are flying to Austin Thursday afternoon and evening.

 Lyles, Democrats Julie Eiselt and James Mitchell, and Republican Ed Driggs and Tariq Bokhari are flying to Austin, Texas, Thursday, Bokhari said.

-A delegation from the Charlotte Regional Visitors Authority is already en route to the Fairmont Hotel in Austin, where the Republican National Committee is meeting.
+A delegation from the Charlotte Regional Visitors Authority is already en route to the Fairmont Hotel in Austin, where the RNC is meeting.

 The decision puts North Carolina on the front lines of the 2020 political battles.
 In addition to the presidential race, Democratic Gov. Roy Cooper and Republican Sen. Thom Tillis will be up for re-election.